Kal Naismith

-Kal Alexander Naismith (born 18 February 1992) is a Scottish professional footballer who plays for Luton Town.
+Kal Alexander Naismith (born 18 February 1992) is a Scottish professional footballer who plays as a defender and is the captain of club Luton Town.

 A Rangers youth graduate, Naismith made his breakthrough into the first team in the 2012–13 season, after loan spells at Cowdenbeath and Partick Thistle.
-He has represented Scotland at under-16 and under-17 level.
-He can play as an out and out striker, as a winger, in midfield, and in defence as a left back or centre back.
-His main attributes are his ball control and versatility.
+He subsequently moved to England and played for Accrington Stanley, Portsmouth, Wigan Athletic, Luton Town and Bristol City before returning to Luton in January 2025.
+He has represented Scotland at youth international level.

 Club career

 Rangers

-Naismith was sent on loan to Cowdenbeath and Partick Thistle during the 2011–12 season.
-On his return from loan Naismith made his debut as a substitute on 29 July 2012, in a 2–1 win over Brechin City in the Challenge Cup.

-He scored his first goal for Rangers against Forres Mechanics in the Second Round of the 2012 Scottish Cup.
-On 9 August 2013 he mutually agreed with Rangers to terminate his contract.
+Born in Glasgow, Naismith joined the Rangers academy at young age.

 Cowdenbeath (loan)

-Naismith joined Scottish Second Division club Cowdenbeath on loan at the end of August 2011.
-He made his debut on 10 September against East Fife, going on to score his first goals for the club on 24 September scoring both goals in their 2–1 win over Albion Rovers.
+Naismith joined Second Division club Cowdenbeath on loan at the end of August 2011.
+He made his debut on 10 September against East Fife, going on to score his first goals for the club on 24 September - scoring both goals in their 2–1 win over Albion Rovers.
 With matches limited due to call offs, his last game came on 10 December against Arbroath.

 Partick Thistle (loan)

-On 5 January 2012 Naismith joined Scottish First Division club Partick Thistle on loan until the end of the season, however was unable to play against Queen of the South in the Scottish Cup that weekend as he was cup tied having played for Cowdenbeath earlier in the season.
-He made his debut on 13 January playing from the start in their 1–0 defeat to Hamilton Academical.
+On 5 January 2012, Naismith joined First Division club Partick Thistle on loan until the end of the season, however was unable to play against Queen of the South in the Scottish Cup that weekend as he was cup tied having played for Cowdenbeath earlier in the season.
+He made his debut on 13 January, starting in their 1–0 defeat to Hamilton Academical.

+Return to Rangers

+After spending the 2011–12 season out on loan, Naismith made his debut for Rangers as a substitute on 29 July 2012, in a 2–1 win over Brechin City in the Challenge Cup.

+He scored his first goal for Rangers against Forres Mechanics in the Second Round of the 2012–13 Scottish Cup.

+On 9 August 2013, Naismith mutually agreed with Rangers to terminate his contract.

 Accrington Stanley

-In the 2013 summer, Naismith was given a trial at Accrington Stanley, completing a switch to them on a free transfer shortly after.
+In Summer 2013, Naismith was given a trial at English League Two club Accrington Stanley, completing a switch to them on a free transfer shortly after.
 He made his debut for the club on 10 August, starting in a 2–2 home draw against Portsmouth.

 Naismith scored his first goal for Stanley on 22 October 2013, netting the winner in a 2–1 home success over Bristol Rovers.
-He also scored braces against Torquay United and Mansfield Town, finishing the season with ten goals in 38 appearances.
+He also scored braces against Torquay United and Mansfield Town, finishing the 2013–14 season with ten goals in 38 appearances.

-Naismith was also an undisputed starter for the club in 2014–15, scoring four goals in 35 games.
+Naismith was also a regular starter for the club in 2014–15, scoring four goals in 35 games.

 Portsmouth

 On 28 May 2015, Naismith signed a three-year deal with fellow League Two side Portsmouth, for an undisclosed fee.

+On 13 November 2025, Naismith joined Hartlepool United on a short-term loan deal until January.

-Naismith scored 13 goals in the season which saw Portsmouth finish as champions of League Two, clinched on the last day of the season.
+Naismith scored 13 goals in the season for Portsmouth, which saw them finish as league champions – confirmed on the last day of the season.

-At the end of the 2017–18 season, Portsmouth announced that he had rejected a new deal from the club, deciding to pursue other options elsewhere.
+At the end of the 2017–18 season, Portsmouth announced that Naismith had rejected a new deal from the club, deciding to pursue other options elsewhere.